 All instructors in the Expository Writing Program must grade students based on performance in the course.
 Upon completion of grading, grades must be submitted on-line by the Quarterly due date.
 The Family Educational Rights and Privacy Act (FERPA) of 1974 protects the privacy of student education records, and prohibits the release of a student's grades to a third party without written consent of the student.
 FERPA also prevents you from discussing grades with a student via email (even with their permission) due to the unsecure nature of email.
 To discuss grades, please meet with students in person, use snail mail, or write to students via a secure means, such as through Canvas messaging.

-It is the policy of the Expository Writing Program to report all instances of documented plagiarism to the Office of Student Affairs for review, unless a student elects to waive due process and agrees to an alternative outcome.
-If you have an instance of suspected plagiarism in your course, you must speak with one of the Assistant Directors of Expository Writing or Program Director about how best to proceed.
+It is the policy of the English Department to report all instances of documented plagiarism to the Office of Student Affairs for review, unless a student elects to waive due process and agrees to an alternative outcome.
+There are many strategies for preventing plagiarism from happening in the first place through pedagogy and instruction, and the Expository Writing Program supports instructors in approaching plagiarism in ways that are both serious and humane and that support long-term mentoring and holistic understanding of students' choices.
+If you have an instance of suspected plagiarism in your course, please speak with the Program Director or Associate Director about how best to proceed.
 More information about plagiarism, including its definition, various applications, and consequences, can be found here: https://depts.washington.edu/grading/pdf/AcademicResponsibility.pdf

 Please note: Although UW's Canvas now includes an option for instructors to filter student papers through Turnitin's "originality checker," the Expository Writing Program prohibits the use of Turnitin.
 The "originality" score that Turnitin generates has little to no pedagogical value, requires a great deal of interpretation to assess and make meaningful, problematically conflates originality (or lack thereof) with plagiarism, creates anxiety among students and an adversarial classroom climate, coerces students to contribute their papers to its database as a condition of assignment submission, and risks violating their intellectual property rights.
 The Conference on College Composition and Communication Intellectual Property Caucus has recommended against the use of such software: http://culturecat.net/files/CCCC-IPpositionstatementDraft.pdf